mikeydgithub/Surf_Shop/README.md

   ## Usage

-  * Using stripes payment system you can purchase your favorite cookies, toilet paper, and toys.
+  * An E Commerce Website for all your surfing product needs!

   ## Installtion